Authoritarian Populism Index.

 “AKEL is strongly convinced that despite the blow inflicted on the labour and communist movement internationally, the Marxist-Leninist theory, the way it should be developed and renewed with the continual progress of knowledge and economic, social and political development, remains a firm ideological base of the struggle for a better world, a world of peace, democracy, social justice and socialism.”

-So even though the communist ideology does not seem to guide the party in daily politics, it is clear that AKEL legitimises anti-democratic ideas and opinions.
+So even though the communist ideology does not seem to guide the party in daily politics, AKEL nevertheless legitimises anti-democratic ideas and opinions.
 In the European Parliament, AKEL is a member of the GUE-NGL group.
 Stefanos Stefanou is general secretary of the party since 2021.

 Demetris Christofias.

-On the far right, the turnover of small national conservative parties has been high.
+On the right, the turnover of small national conservative parties has been high.
 These usually combine a hard line towards the Turkish side of the island with relatively pro-European agendas.
-Parties such as Neo, Evroko and the Solidarity Movement (KA) have won seats in elections of the 2000s without making any major impact on the country’s politics.
-None of them have ever been in government.
+Parties such as Neo, Evroko and the Solidarity Movement (KA) have won seats in elections in the 2000s without making any major impact on the country’s politics.
+Without holding a seat in parliament, KA is one of four parties supporting the current, non-partisan, president Nicos Christodoulides, who was elected in 2023.

 ELAM opposes any federal solution to the Cyprus dispute, instead arguing that Cyprus should be united with Greece.
-ELAM is highly conservative on social issues and somewhat left-leaning on economic issues.
-It is opposed to globalization and migration and wants a total ban on all forms of Muslim headscarves.
-ELAM is against legalization of Cannabis and wants the president to consult with the Church of Cyprus on important issues.
+ELAM is highly conservative on social issues, for example opposed to legalization of Cannabis and wants the president to consult with the Church of Cyprus on important issues.
+It is somewhat left-leaning on economic issues and critical of globalisation.
+The most important issue for ELAM, however, is immigration.
+The party has gained support due to the rise in migration to Cyprus, in particular from Syria.
+It wants a total ban on all forms of Muslim headscarves. .
 They want to abolish welfare and subsidies for ethnic Turks.

 Christos Christou.

 The democratic legitimacy of ELAM can be questioned.
 Supporters and members have been involved in several acts of violence against immigrants and students at the University of Nicosia.
-Christou has hinted that the party may be open to violence if needed.
+Party leader Christou has also hinted that the party may be open to violence if needed.

 The current strategy of the party leadership is widely described as an attempt to become a more mature version of the KA; maintaining their anti-establishment position while simultaneously moderating its rhetoric.
-After the 2021 election, the president of Cyprus proposed a coalition government with the Democratic Rally party and ELAM.
+As a sign of the normalisation of the party, the president of Cyprus proposed a coalition government with the Democratic Rally party and ELAM after the 2021 election.
 The offer was rejected by ELAM.

 EP elections

 In the European parliamentary elections, AKEL has won two seats in every election since Cyprus became a member in 2004.
+In 2024, however, following its worst result ever in a national election, AKEL only won a single seat.
 In 2009, Niyazi Kizilyurek of AKEL became the first ethnic turkish-cypriot to be elected to EP, and thus the first from the turkish-cypriot community to hold elected office since 1963.
 All AKEL MEP:s have joined the GUE-NGL group.

 AKEL summary